EESSI/docs/docs/site_specific_config/gpu.md

 /cvmfs/software.eessi.io/versions/${EESSI_VERSION}/scripts/gpu_support/nvidia/link_nvidia_host_libraries.sh
 ```

+!!! tip "Rerun script after each driver update"
     You should re-run this script every time you update the NVIDIA GPU drivers on the host system, as it may expose libraries that are new to your driver version.
     Note that it is safe to re-run the script even if no driver updates were done: the script should detect that the current version of the drivers were already symlinked.

-!!! tip "Manually symlinking the drivers"
-    If, for some reason, the helper script is unable to locate the drivers on your system you _can_ link them manually.
-    To do so, grab the list of libraries that need to be symlinked from [here](https://raw.githubusercontent.com/apptainer/apptainer/main/etc/nvliblist.conf).
-    Then, change to the correct directory:
-    - For EESSI 2025.06 and later: `/cvmfs/software.eessi.io/versions/$EESSI_VERSION>/compat/$EESSI_OS/${EESSI_CPU_FAMILY}/lib/nvidia`,
-    - For EESSI 2023.06: `/cvmfs/software.eessi.io/host_injections/${EESSI_VERSION}/compat/linux/${EESSI_CPU_FAMILY}/lib`
-    Then, manually create the symlinks for each of the files in the aforementioned list (if they exist on your system) to the current directory.
-    ```

 !!! tip "Maintaining different driver versions for each EESSI version"
-    The standard approach means that the drivers may be found by any EESSI version (>= 2025.06).
-If you prefer to create one set of symlinks per EESSI version, instead of defining a single location through EESSI_NVIDIA_OVERRIDE_DEFAULT, you can define one per EESSI version, by setting EESSI_<VERSION>_NVIDIA_OVERRIDE.
+    The standard approach for EESSI >= 2025.06 means that the drivers may be found by any EESSI version.
+If you prefer to create one set of symlinks per EESSI
+    version, instead of defining a single location through EESSI_NVIDIA_OVERRIDE_DEFAULT, you can define one per EESSI version, by setting EESSI_<VERSION>_NVIDIA_OVERRIDE.
     For example:
     ```{ .bash .copy}